Modernisation of a legacy application to demonstrate tool functionality

 Design

-My focal point for this project, was to create a configured home page for Line 1 Assessors.
+My focal point for this project, was to help create low fidelity wireframes that could be leveraged for prototyping